 Creating Cohesive Revenue Analytics

 How do you measure, assess, and communicate the value of your work?
 The method you choose determines your insights’ quality, accuracy, and depth.

 It’s possible to do some DIY revenue analytics by cobbling together low-tech resources, methods, and tools.
 But this inevitably leads to gaps, incomplete insight, and a shallow understanding of customer motivations and behavior.

-Traditional marketing and sales tools aren’t oriented around revenue generation.
+Traditional marketing agencies and sales tools aren’t oriented around revenue generation.
 Getting a complete view here takes an entirely new solution.

 Facilitating End-to-End Revenue Analytics

 How do you close any gaps, get a full-funnel view of the customer, and generate information you can rely on?
 And how can you follow the customer’s behavior when certain tracking methods – like cookies – are being phased out and privacy rules are getting stronger?

 That can be done by leveraging the data generated by the apps, tools, and platforms within your tech stack.